-No joke, later that evening I came across another kid from camp in town and I got to talk with her and her mom and I asked: "What did you learn from our workout and nutrition lesson?"
+No joke, later that evening I came across another kid from camp in town and I got to talk with her and her mom I asked: "What did you learn from our workout and nutrition lesson?"

-She thought for a while, shrugged, and said "I don't know, maybe that we should be eating more vegetables?"
+She thought for a while, shrugged, and said "I don't know, maybe we should be eating more vegetables?"

 I said yes and pushed a little further and asked "Do you remember how big a serving size is?"